atorch/markov_decision_process/README.md

 There are two complications that make the problem interesting:

-* Certain positions are "passable obstacles" (denote by a red X in the image above), and these are very costly (the reward is -10; you can imagine the agent getting "stuck" for 10 moves if they walk into one of these locations).
+* Certain positions are "passable obstacles" (denote by red circles in the image above), and these are very costly (the reward is -10; you can imagine the agent getting "stuck" for 10 moves if they walk into one of these locations).
 * There is random "wind" in the up-down direction (y axis), which sometimes pushes the agent either up or down beyond their intended move.
-This means the agent might be pushed into a costly obstacle.
+This means the agent might be pushed into a costly obstacle if they are either directly above or beneath it.
 Notice that the optimal policy (black arrows in the figure above) involves circumventing the obstacles by a wide margin in the y direction.